inorganik/dogebot/README.md

 Dogebot **does not** make any ajax requests, or inject any additional scripts on the page.
 Take a look at dogebot.js and see for yourself.
 It simply does the clicking for you, and gives you analytics.

 ### What it does
 Dogebot uses several loops to mine and purchase upgrades and helpers.
 One loop is used simulate a click on your shibe 10 times per second, non-stop, indefinitely.
 It uses a second loop to buy helpers and upgrades, which runs once per second.
+A third polls certain counts and keeps track of progress.

 The buy-loop is where the real magic of Dogebot comes in.
 Dogebot employs a strategy to increase your dogecoin the quickest way possible, buying certain items and upgrades at certain threshholds.
 Thresholds increase after certain requirements are met, and finally, after the last threshold is met, Dogebot stops buying and prepares for launch.